gregorygavarian/Wordle-SQL/README.md

 |unlid|92|
 |...|...|

-`Unlit` is our second guess.
-And our third guess should not contain A, R, O, S, E, U, N, L, I, or T. Unfortunately there are no five-letter words that satisfy those conditions, so you can use `clint` as your second word.
+`Unlit` *would be* our second guess, except that there are no words that exclude A, R, O, S, E, U, N, L, I, and T. So, we can instead use `clint` as the second word.
 It matched on no letters.

 |Word|Score|
 |---|---|